GaloRomero/GaloRomero/README.md

 - :hammer_and_pick: Development and management of relational databases as well as dissemination of scientific information from R&D projects in online databases.
 Open access map viewer implementation.
 Metadata generation in the context of the Semantic Web is no less important.

+- :man_teacher: I have been teaching for 3 years (2022-2024) at the University of Seville as a lecturer in Computer Applications in Archaeology and Statistics.

 - :zap: In my free time, I have a passion for hiking :hiking_boot: and for listening to rock music :notes:.

 - :spiral_notepad: Scientific papers: [![Google Scholar Badge](https://img.shields.io/badge/Google%20Scholar-4285F4?style=flat&logo=google-scholar&logoColor=white)](https://scholar.google.com/citations?user=3bs9N7IAAAAJ&hl=es)